kokkos/kokkos/BUILD.md

     * BOOL Default: OFF
 * Kokkos_ARCH_TURING75
     * Whether to optimize for the TURING75 architecture
     * BOOL Default: OFF
-* Kokkos_ARCH_VEGA
-    * Whether to optimize for the VEGA architecture
-    * BOOL Default: OFF
 * Kokkos_ARCH_VOLTA70
     * Whether to optimize for the VOLTA70 architecture